jasonford1/claude-zep-memory/README.md

 # Claude-Zep Memory Agent

-A Node.js application that combines Claude's conversational AI capabilities with Zep's long-term memory storage to create an AI assistant that can remember and reference past interactions.
+A quick start Node.js application that combines Claude's conversational AI capabilities with Zep's long-term memory storage to create an AI assistant that can remember and reference past interactions.
+Uses the command line as your user interface to interact with Claude.

 ## Features